crerwin/outdoorsy/README.md

 $ docker build . -t outdoorsy
 $ docker run outdoorsy
 ```
 If you are using docker, add `docker run` before any example commands.
-Note that the input files are build into the docker image under `/data`.
+Note that the input files are built into the docker image under `/data`.
 If you want to supply your own data, you'll have to map it to a volume in the container.
 Example:

 ```
 $ docker run -v $(pwd)/data:/data outdoorsy import data/commas.txt